erdosn/dsc-4-37-04-regular-expressions-lab-online-ds-ft-100118/README.md

 print(file)
 ```

+    Flatiron School Cafe Menu

+    Appetizers

+    Nachos - $10
+    Calamari - $12
+    3 Cheese Platter - $8.75

+    Entrees

+    Chicken Sandwich - $16.95
+    A fried chicken sandwich with lettuce, tomato, and mayo.
+Add cheese for $1.50

+    Flatiron Steak - $22
+    A prime cut of Flatiron Steak, cooked to your liking.
+Comes with a side of vegetables.
+Add a salad or cup of soup for $3

+    Garden Salad - $14
+    A salad with stuff from the garden on our roof.
+3 types of dressing available.

+    Want to place an order for delivery?
+Call us at (555) 123-8452!

 ### Creating a Basic Pattern With Character Classes

 We'll start by creating a basic pattern, and then using the `re` library to search through the file for any instances that match this pattern.